wedesoft/hornetseye-doc/docs/Installation.md

     sudo gem install malloc

-Alternatively you can build the Ruby extension from source as follows:

-    rake
-    sudo rake install

 ### multiarray

 **multiarray** provides the array operations of *HornetsEye*.
 The following command will download and install this Ruby extension:

     sudo gem install multiarray

-Alternatively you can build the Ruby extension from source as follows:

-    rake
-    sudo rake install

 ### hornetseye-alsa